 Breakdown by any combination: age, gender, income, education, ethnicity, marital status, education, household (or business), size, length of residence, type of residence or even profession/Occupation.

-An example is Firefox who sell ‘coolest things’, aimed at younger male audience.
-Though, Moshi Monsters, however, is targeted to parents with fun, safe and educational space for younger audience.
+An example is Firefox who sell ‘coolest things’, aimed at a younger male audience.
+Though, Moshi Monsters, however, is targeted to parents with fun, safe and educational space for the younger audience.

 This refers to Hobbies, recreational pursuits, entertainment, vacations, and other non-work time pursuits.
 Some hobbies are large and well established, and thus relatively easy to target,.
 However, some businesses have found great success targeting very small niches very effectively.